-Policy 2.2: New Developments To Provide For Multi-Use Paths Into The Village Centre
+New Developments To Provide For Footpaths And/Or Bridleways Into The Village Centre

-- 2.2.1: New development will be required to include multi-use paths linking to existing paths where appropriate, which shall take the most direct practicable route towards the village centre, and wherever possible create new linkages. - 2.2.2: Where a new path runs parallel to an A or B road, they should, if practicable, be separated from the highway by hedge or similar barrier to enhance safety of pedestrians, cyclists and horse riders. - 2.2.3: The provision of bins for litter and dog waste on new paths should be included.
+- 2.2.1: New development will be required to include footpaths and/or bridleways linking to existing routes where appropriate, which shall take the most direct practicable route towards the village centre, and wherever possible create new linkages. - 2.2.2: Where a new path runs parallel to an A or B road, they should, if practicable, be separated from the highway by hedge or similar barrier to enhance safety of pedestrians, cyclists and horse riders.

+2.2.3: The provision of bins for litter and dog waste on new paths should be included.
 Lighting shall be provided on all new paths to a radius of 400m from Standish crossroads, where paths do not run adjacent to the highway.

-Policy 2.3 New Major Developments To Provide Air Quality Assessment And Mitigation Measures
+New Major Developments To Provide Air Quality Assessment And Mitigation Measures